 - After pressing START/+30sec key, the display will count down remaining defrost time.
-Once the defrosting process has started you may open the door and turn the food if needed and remove any portions that have already thawed.
+The oven will beep twice during the defrost cycle.
+At this time open the door and turn the food if needed and remove any portions that have already thawed.
 Touch the START/+30sec key to resume the defrost cycle. - When heating has finished you will hear 5 beeps.